 128 claims - 2,554 acres (1,033 ha)

 112 claims - 2,240 acres (906 ha)

-Reedy Lagoon's projects are all located within 50 kilometres of the Silver Peak Lithium brine operation owned by Albemarle Corp. which is located 360 kilometres by road (US-95 route) from the Tesla Gigafactory (Lithium-ion batteries) in Reno.
+Reedy Lagoon's projects are located within 50 kilometres of the Silver Peak Lithium brine operation owned by Albemarle Corp. which is located 360 kilometres by road (US-95 route) from the Tesla Gigafactory (Lithium-ion batteries) in Reno.